Ann is a Consultant in Stone King’s Charity & Social Enterprise team.

 Ann has long been regarded as one of the UK’s foremost experts in charity law, with a career advising charities and philanthropists spanning over 40 years.
 Over that time, she has worked with all types of charity, including many well-known charities, national and international, and some of the country’s oldest charitable bodies.
 This means she is very familiar with the technical and governance problems facing large organisations and long-established institutions, as well as the practical solutions needed to achieve their organisational aims.

 Ann is a member of the Charity Law Association and served as its Chair from 2011 to 2014.
-She is also a member of the Society of Estate Practitioners (STEP) Charities Special Interest Group.

 In September 2022 Ann was appointed onto the Board of the Charity Commission for England and Wales, as a Legal Board Member.